paulmadsenhbar/HIPs/helloworld.md

 ---
 hip: xxxxx
-title: Guardian Standard Registry Discovery
+title: Guardian Standard Registry Discovery author:lots of contributors eventually
-author: Paul Madsen <paul@hbar.fund>
 type: Standard
 needs-council-approval: No
 status: Active
 discussions-to:
-last-call-date-time: 2022-04-15T07:00:00Z
+last-call-date-time:
 created: 2022-10-01

 ---

 ## Abstract

-This HIP specifies a mechanism by which Standard Registries can register themselves such that other actors can discover them.
+This HIP specifies a mechanism by which Guardian-enabled Standard Registries (SR) can register themselves such that other actors can discover them, along with the tokenized assets representing ESG credeits & debits.

+At the time of inititialization, a SR sends a 'Hello World' message to a shared Hedera Consensus Service (HCS) topic announcing its existence, attributes, and the specific HCS topic to which it will send its own subsequent messages.

+The history of these Hello World messages sent to this shared topic by different SRs consequently acts as a catalog of all Guardian-enabled SRs.
+Other participants in the ecosystem can query this history to discover SRs that might be of interest - particularly to discover the tokenized assets minted by that SR.

+This HIP normalizes the 'Hello World' mechanism.

 ## Motivation